john-nance/HTMLHelp/HTMLHelp/Docs/02_Using_pureHelp/default.md

 Click any topics in the menu to see more information.

-You will also find links in the help content guiding you to other relevent information.
+You will also find links in the help content guiding you to other relevant information.

 ![pureHelp Screenshot](Docs/-images/pureHelp/IntroPage.png)